CSCfi/csc-user-guide/docs/accounts/billing.md

 To make it easier for customers to estimate how many billing units they need, there is a [billing unit calculator](https://research.csc.fi/billing-and-monitoring) available for all CSC compute and storage services.

+## Monitoring billing unit consumption

+The [MyProjects](https://my.csc.fi/myProjects) tool in MyCSC portal allows customers to study the billing unit consumption and apply for more billing units.
+In the portal you can easily check by who, when and where the billing units were consumed.
+Note that storage related billing unit consumption (scratch and Allas) is not linked to a specific user account and is reported under account name: "unknown".